neow3j/neow3j-examples-java/README.md

 the example, you can select the `main()` method, right click on it, and select "Run".

+**Hint:** If you are using the neo3-privatenet-docker from AxLabs for the neo3-examples, first run the `OpenWallet.java` file in the jsonrpc package.

 ## Running examples on the command line

+To use the following commands, go to the root of the project you want to use (e.g. `{your_path_to_this_repo}/neo2-examples/`).

-First, build the whole project:
+First, build the project:

 ```
 $ ./gradlew clean build